antonelepfl/usecases/README.md

 ### To deploy in production:
 Merge to the master branch and commit.
 Travis process will start.
-It will deploy in githubpages.
+It will deploy in github pages

 ### To deploy in a dev environment:
 * Go to gitlab and mirror the repo: https://antonelepfl.github.io/usecases